‘Dragon Ball Super’ Teases The Defeat Of Another Powerful Fighter

 Looking at the title of Dragon Ball Super Episode 118, it seems that Ribrianne’s home could be the next universe to get annihilated.
 Titled “Accelerating Drama: A Universe Disappears…!” it looks like the magical girl and the rest of her team members will be ousted thanks to Androids 17 and 18.
 Comic Book also suggested this possibility given the strength that team Universe 2 has.

 However, some fans are also thinking about Universe 6 that recently lost the battle against Goku.
 Kale and Caulifla were kicked out of their fusion when the hero fired a massive Kamehameha whilst in his Ultra Instinct form.
-With the loss of the two female Saiyan fighters, team U6 only has the two Namekian warriors remaining although the tag-team Gohan and Piccolo have had a hard time fighting them.
+With the loss of the two female Saiyan fighters, team U6 only has the two Namekian warriors remaining, although the tag-team Gohan and Piccolo have had a hard time fighting them.

 On the other hand, Brianne de Chateau specializes in different transformations and Ribrianne is just one of them.
 She recklessly fights, throwing unlimited punches that overwhelm her opponents.
 It has also been teased that she will have another transformation, but that might not work against the twin Androids.
 The twins are known for their formidable powers and their chance to stand out in the battle royal is finally happening.
 They’d better be good.